-I strive to create images with an inquisitive narrative, maybe a moment of spontaneity or tension, uncertainty, even ambiguity, an image that leaves a question unanswered.
-I love the work of the masters; Cartier-Bresson, Capa, Friedlander, Koudelka, McCullin, Gordon Parks, Martin Parr, Mary Ellen Mark, Salgado, W. Eugene Smith, as well as James Nachtwey and Giles Duley’s more recent humanitarian and conflict work – these amongst many others.
+Strong composition and old school, traditional approach is what I’m after.
+Post-processing and retouching is not, so I don’t set out to manipulate my photos beyond a bit of dodge and burn.
+And I’m not into lazy clichés either; like that constant obsession with bokeh, or yet another sunset, or little cute shots of flowers, or people just walking down the street, phone in hand.
+It’s all too easy.
+Instead, I strive to make images with an inquisitive narrative, maybe a moment of spontaneity or tension, uncertainty, even ambiguity.
+An image that leaves a question unanswered.
+My photographic heroes include Cartier-Bresson, Capa, Friedlander, Koudelka, McCullin, Gordon Parks, Parr, Mary Ellen Mark, Salgado, W. Eugene Smith, as well as James Nachtwey and Giles Duley’s more recent humanitarian and conflict work.

 One can check a lot more photo stuff on flickr: